MicrosoftDocs/memdocs/sccm/core/migration/planning-a-migration-job-strategy.md

  When you migrate collections that are linked to other collections or that have subcollections, Configuration Manager creates a folder under the **User Collections** or **Device Collections** node in addition to the linked collections and subcollections.

 ### Collection dependencies and include objects
- When you specify a collection to migrate in the Create Migration Job Wizard, any dependent collections are automatically selected to be included with the job.
+ When you specify a collection to migrate in the Create Migration Job wizard, any dependent collections are automatically selected to be included with the job.
 This behavior ensures that all necessary resources are available after migration.

- For example: You select a collection for devices that run Windows 7 and that is named **Win_7**.
-This collection is limited to a collection that has all your client operating systems and that is named **All_Clients**.
+ For example: You select a collection for devices that run Windows 7 and is named **Win_7**.
+This collection is limited to a collection that has all your client operating systems and is named **All_Clients**.
 The collection **All_Clients** will be automatically selected for migration.

 ### Collection limiting
  With System Center Configuration Manager, collections are global data and are evaluated at each site in the hierarchy.
 Therefore, plan how to limit the scope of a collection after it is migrated.
 During migration, you can identify a collection from the destination hierarchy to use to limit the scope of the collection that you are migrating so that the migrated collection does not include unanticipated members.